tech-acs/vsreport/README.md

 ## Contributing

 We welcome contributions!
-We will shortly add Contributing Guidelines for details on our code of conduct and the process for submitting pull requests.
+Please have a look at our [Contributing Guidelines](CONTRIBUTING.md) for details on the process for submitting pull requests.
+Also have a read at our [Contributor Code of Conduct](CODE_OF_CONDUCT.md) before interacting with the project.

 ## License